Informations for students

 Protection against infection

 - To protect against infection, please observe the general etiquette for coughing and sneezing as well as personal hygiene, in particular, by regularly washing your hands properly.
-Maintain a sufficient distance between yourself and people with flu-like symptoms (approx. 1 to 2 metres).
+Keep a sufficient distance from others (at least 2 meters).
 In your dealings with others, please avoid physical contact (e.g. shaking hands).

+In order to avoid having to wear masks during an examination or a course, it must be ensured that the seating arrangements allow a minimum distance of two meters between two adjacent persons.
+Please observe the respective rules and follow the instructions provided by teaching staff.
 These measures apply with immediate effect.
 In light of the fact that the infection is spreading at a dynamic rate in Europe and Germany, it may be necessary to adjust measures at short notice.
-A pandemic has now been declared.
-Measures will be taken according to the University of Magdeburg’s pandemic plan